 |The onion (Allium cepa) is also known as the common onion or bulb onion and is used as a vegetable.
 Onion is the most widely cultivated species of the genus Allium, another member of the Allium genus is garlic.
 Dehydrated Onion is a spice widely used when the fresh ingredient is unavailable.
 It takes 9 lbs of fresh onions to make 1 lb of dehydrated onions.
 Granulated Onion is made from ground, dehydrated onions, typically the pungent bulb onion variety and possesses a strong odor.
 Because they’re dehydrated they have a long shelf life.

 The earliest writings of domesticated onions has them being grown in India as far back as 600 B.C.
 Bulb onions were brought to this country by the first settlers to North America, they found the Native Americans were already fond of using wild onions either raw or in a variety of cooked dishes.
-According to diaries kept by the Pilgrims, bulb onions were one of the first things planted as early as 1648 once the land was cleared.
+According to diaries kept by the Pilgrims, bulb onions were one of the first things planted, as early as 1648, once land was cleared for farming.

 Many foodies look down on dehydrated onion as a shortcut for lazy cooks, or as a cheap alternative to “the real thing”.
 We get that, and whenever possible we almost always choose fresh onions in our meals – yellow, white, red or shallots.
 While fresh onions are tough to beat, we often find that granulated onion brings together other flavors and provides a subtle completeness that while harder to put your finger on, does make the dish taste better.